paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ### Pull images from Azure Container Service ###
 To deploy the multi-container application pulling the **Docker** images from an **Azure Container Registry** you can use the following scripts:

-- **servicefabric-create-deployment-from-azure-container-registry.cmd**: This batch script uses the [Azure Service Fabric CLI](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cli) to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **TodoWeb** and **TodoApi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
+- **servicefabric-create-deployment-from-azure-container-registry.cmd**: This batch script uses the [Azure Service Fabric CLI](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cli) to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **todoweb** and **todoapi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
 For more information, see [Docker Compose deployment support in Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-docker-compose).

-- **servicefabric-create-deployment-from-azure-container-registry.ps1**: This PowerShell script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **TodoWeb** and **TodoApi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
+- **servicefabric-create-deployment-from-azure-container-registry.ps1**: This PowerShell script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **todoweb** and **todoapi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
 For more information, see [Docker Compose deployment support in Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-docker-compose).

 **servicefabric-docker-compose-from-azure-container-registry.yml**
 ```yaml